asimjabbar2005/Bookstore/README.md

 # Bookstore
-Bookstore API developed using GraphQL and .NET 8
+Bookstore backend API developed using GraphQL server and .NET 8